 “I’ve just returned from my fifth consecutive walking safari in Tsavo of the 2014 season, and I still have two more to go.
-I find at this point of the summer I’m at my fittest, and hindrances such as knee, ankle and toe aches have been reduced to mere irritations unworthy of thought.
+At this point of the summer, I’m at my fittest, and hindrances such as knee, ankle and toe aches have been reduced to mere irritations unworthy of thought.

 Past clients on this walk have commented upon this feeling, that as each day unfolds they experience a heightening of the senses.
 I revel in it, fully in the knowledge that it’s perhaps the most basic instinct that our animal has lost since we lived in caves, hunting daily for a living.

 The last walk we did was unbelievably productive.
-On the fourth day our group of seven emerged from the thick brush and forests of the Tsavo River.
-We’d caught occasional glimpses of elephant, buffalo, kudu, but everyone was ready to see more game in closer proximity.
-Now the spectacular Galana river, home to the biggest elephant herds in Africa, with its palm draped banks and wide, open sandy beaches, lay welcoming ahead.
+On the fourth day, our group of seven emerged from the thick brush and forests of the Tsavo River.
+We’d caught occasional glimpses of elephant, buffalo, and kudu, but everyone was ready to see more wildlife in closer proximity.
+Now the spectacular Galana river, home to the biggest elephant herds in Africa, with its palm-draped banks and wide, open sandy beaches, lay welcoming ahead.

 We’d left our camp early for the final day’s hike.
 The previous two walks had produced little during this final day owing to unseasonal rain showers, but this time it was a blue-sky-day.
 It felt good.

-By mid-morning we’d had excellent sightings of elephant, warthog, lesser kudu, spotted hyena, and a massive herd of Cape buffalo on the far shore.
+By mid-morning, we’d had excellent sightings of elephant, warthog, lesser kudu, spotted hyena, and a massive herd of Cape buffalo on the far shore.
 It was beginning to warm up when our tracker, Lajori, noticed a sleeping lion in a gully close to the river about 150 yards away.
 The wind was in our favour, and I could see through my binoculars that she was lying facing the opposite direction towards the river.
-I judged that if the group could walk quietly it was just possible that we might move in close enough to really see her well.
-We made our way carefully through the salt bush, and managed to reach a point where we could all look down on her from the edge of the gully.
+I judged that if the group could walk quietly, we might move in close enough to see her well.
+We made our way carefully through the saltbush and reached a point where we could all look down on her from the gully’s edge.
 She was about sixty feet away, we had an unrestricted view, and she was still sleeping soundly.
 Lying close to her was the partially eaten carcass of an oryx.
-There was movement beside her, when suddenly the heads of two cubs appeared, sat up, and looked straight at us.
+There was movement beside her when suddenly the heads of two cubs appeared, sat up, and looked straight at us.
 One bared his teeth, emitted a cat-like hiss, and mother raised herself into a crouching position before us.
-The cubs disappeared round the corner of the gully behind her, as she confronted us, and growling, made for her kill.
+The cubs disappeared round the corner of the gully behind her as she confronted us, and growling, she made for her kill.

-We all watched spellbound as the air reverberated to her growls and client camera shutter clicks.
-She lay by her kill, mouth firmly clamped upon it, and it was obvious to us that she wasn’t giving an inch.
+We all watched spellbound as the air reverberated to her growls.
+She lay by her kill, mouth firmly clamped upon it, and it was obvious she wasn’t giving an inch.
 Our group backed away in the direction we’d come from, sure in the belief that it was time to leave her alone.

 When we’d reached the end of our walk, we had listed eighteen different species of wildlife that day – including a perfect striped hyena, this one bounding joyfully along the beach, not the unsuspecting meal of the crocodile we’d seen earlier upriver.

-It was then that someone said… “well, what would you expect?
-This isn’t the quite good walk of Africa, it’s the Great Walk of Africa.”
+Then, someone said… “well, what would you expect?
+This isn’t the good walk of Africa; it’s the Great Walk of Africa.”

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC: